-The funding break indicates whether the existing unit will cost more to keep in fleet than depreciating new equipment.
+The funding break indicates whether the existing unit will cost more to keep in fleet than depreciating a new vehicle.

 Step Three - Review and Possible Test Drive

 After the completion of the maintenance and depreciation schedule, the list is then sent to the Director of Public Works for review.